RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 5 Guide.md

 2. There exists a February that is not cold.
 (Or: *Some Februaries are not cold*.
 Other correct answers are possible.)

+### Common mistakes

+- **Saying the negation is "February is never cold":** "Never cold" is not the opposite (negation) of "always cold" because both of those statements can be false at the same time.
+Analogy: The negation of "MTH 225 always holds class on a Friday" is false, because we didn't hold class on Friday February 2/16; but the statement "MTH 225 never holds class on a Friday" is also false, because we did hold class on Friday 2/2.
+- **Saying the negation is "February is sometimes cold":** "Sometimes cold" is not the opposite (negation) of "always cold" because both of those statements can be true at the same time.
+Analogy: The statement "MTH 225 always meets before 6pm" is true.
+The statement "MTH 225 sometimes meets before 6pm" is also true.
+The word "sometimes" does not automatically mean "sometimes yes, sometimes no".

 ## S5

 Given: $a_0 = 0, a_1 = 2, a_2 = 2$.